Th0masLavigne/FEniCSx_GMSH_tutorials/Stokes_3D_half/README.md

 # Stokes Problem (3D)

-The following directory contains the application of a 2D axi-symmetric Stokes Problem.
+The following directory contains the application of a 3D Stokes Problem.

 The geometry is created using GMSH.
 Two different pipelines are proposed.
-It consists in two rectangles of different heights with an inflow imposed on the left side and a no slip condition for the upper sides.
+It consists in two quarter of cylinders of different heights with an inflow imposed on the left side and a no slip condition for the upper sides.

 <p align="center">
   <img width=40% src="./Stokes3D.jpg"><img width=46.5% src="./Stokes3D2.png">